Zafar Kholmurodov

-Zafar Kholmurodov (born 15 October 1976), is a retired Uzbek professional footballer and coach.
+Zafar Kholmurodov (born 15 October 1976), is an Uzbek football coach and former player.

-Career
+Club career

 Nasaf Qarshi

 Zafar Kholmurodov played the most time of his career for Nasaf Qarshi, he joined club in 1996.
 He is the first Uzbek player to score 200 goals in the Uzbek League, in 377 matches (as of 22 May 2012).

 Mashal Mubarek

 In 2011, he moved to Mash'al Mubarek and scored 9 goals in the 2011 season.
 On 8 January 2012 he signed a one-year extension contract with club, but moved to Olmaliq FK on free transfer.

 Olmaliq FK

-On May 25, 2012 in Uzbek League match Olmaliq FK against Metallurg Bekabad, Kholmurodov scored his 200th goal in Uzbek League matches, winning the match with 3:2.
+On 25 May 2012, in Uzbek League match Olmaliq FK against Metallurg Bekabad, Kholmurodov scored his 200th goal in Uzbek League matches, winning the match with 3:2.

 On 29 December 2012 IFFHS published a list of The World's most successful Top Division Goal Scorer among the still active Players.
 Kholmurodov ranked 19th in this list, scoring in all 200 goals in 379 matches in his career.